 What is Salesforce(SFDC)?

 SFDC stands for Salesforce dot com or Salesforce.com.
-Salesforce is one of the most popular and powerful Cloud-based CRM systems.
+Salesforce is one of the most popular and influential Cloud-based CRM systems.
 Over the years it has evolved and grown into “THE GO-TO…” option for every small, medium, and large-scale industry.

 Sales, Service, Field Service, Mobile, Marketing, Net Zero, Non-profit, Education, Philanthropy, Commerce and CPQ.
-Just name it and they have an OOTB cloud solution in place for immediate deployment – you just have to configure and customize it as per your industry and customer needs.
+Just name it, and they have an OOTB cloud solution in place for immediate deployment – you just have to configure and customize it as per your industry and customer needs.

 Career options in Salesforce

 To give a quick perspective of various roles and responsibilities in any Salesforce project/program team.
 Let’s have a look at the below diagram.
-This is a sample waterfall delivery-based model to showcase various technical and functional roles available in a salesforce program.
+This is a sample waterfall delivery-based model to showcase various technical and functional roles in a salesforce program.

 1. Salesforce Administrator

-These days we also see “DevOps” as a separate role for most of the programs where the DevOps person/team is responsible for managing and setting up the process for deploying data into higher environments, check in checkouts of different teams and moving the packages to higher environments like Integration environments (CIT, SIT), UAT, Pre Prod and Production.
+These days, we also see “DevOps” as a separate role for most of the programs where the DevOps person/team is responsible for managing and setting up the process for deploying data into higher environments, check-in checkouts of different teams, and moving the packages to higher environments like Integration environments (CIT, SIT), UAT, Pre Prod and Production.

-Average salary (national): $95.000.
-Check a Salesforce admin guide to the role, salary and how to earn more.
+Average salary (national): $ 95,000.
+Check a Salesforce admin guide to the role, salary, and how to earn more.

 Salesforce Administrator Career Path